 McWay Falls

 The most photographed waterfall in the Big Sur area, McWay Falls drops over a cliff of 80 feet on a secluded beach.
 Surrounded by fortified bluffs, the cove looks like it comes straight from a fairytale.
-In essence, it is, since you can enjoy the picturesque beach with the cascading waterfall only from a distance.
+In essence, it is, since you can enjoy the picturesque beach with the plunge waterfall only from a distance.

 Partington Cove Trail

-The 1-mile, round-trip Partington Cove Trail allows its visitors reach the beach area of Big Sur.
+The 1-mile, round-trip Partington Cove Trail allows its visitors to reach the beach area of Big Sur.
 The trail splits near Partington Creek.
-The north fork approaches a rocky beach with rather rough surf.
+The north fork approaches a rocky beach with rough surf.
 The south path runs through a historic tunnel to an overlook.
 Years ago this area was a loading dock for ships.

 7. Limekiln State Park